PUPD body cam footage still not released more than six weeks after incident

 Adonis Tuggle, a junior in the College of Health and Human Sciences, alleged that the officer used excessive force while restraining him on Feb.
 4, according to previous Exponent reporting.

-A video released on Feb.
+A video Tuggle released on Feb.
 9 shows Selke pressing his arm into Tuggle’s face and neck as they wrestled in the snow.
-Police were originally called to the scene when a bystander called about an argument Tuggle was having with his girlfriend.
+Police were originally called to the scene when a bystander saw an argument Tuggle was having with his girlfriend near Horticulture Park.

-Since then, several Purdue organizations and faculty, including President Mitch Daniels, spoke up about the incident.
+Since then, several Purdue organizations and faculty, including Purdue President Mitch Daniels, spoke up about the incident.

 “In the spirit of transparency, once the Purdue Police and Indiana State Police reviews are complete, all findings and evidence, including all video evidence from body-worn camera, in-car camera footage, dispatch calls and witness interviews, will be made available,” his statement read.